valerieniloinsigh31/footnote-app/README.md

 Once this was done, I performed a coverage test to see what % of the app had been tested.

-Command to install:
+- Command to install coverage: pip3 install coverage

-pip3 install coverage
+- Command to run coverage test examine in order to all of the tests written to see what % of app was tested-with a coverage report being generated as a result: coverage run --source=todo manage.py test

-Command to run coverage test examine all of the tests written to see what % of app was tested-a report generated as a result: coverage run --source=todo manage.py test
+- To view the report, I input the command: coverage report

-To view the report, I input the command: coverage report
+- Can use an interactive HTML report, using command: coverage html
-Can use an interactive HTML report, using command: coverage html and then to view this report, use following command: python3 -m http.server
+- and then to view this report, use following command: python3 -m http.server

 Thsi gives us the reason that various parts are not 100% covered so that we are know what is left to be tested.

 ## Manual Testing Write-Up
-I carried out various tests to ensure that the functionality of the app was as intended:
+I carried out various tests to ensure that the functionality of the app was as intended.
+As well as testing all of the functionalities listed in the features testing section, here are some specific test examples:

--Pagination-I checked could I move from page to page and were there three ideas per page, as intended Supposed to move to a new page when three idea summaries are on site, wrote six ideas to test this and sure enough three moved to a separate page.
+- Pagination-I checked could I move from page to page and were there three ideas per page, as intended Supposed to move to a new page when three idea summaries are on site, wrote six ideas to test this and sure enough three moved to a separate page.
--Max ten footnotes per page...check if this is in place -I checked the functionality of the footnote button.
-Sure enough, when footnote textarea is filled and the submit button is clicked, a message appears confirming that the ‘Footnote was been submitted”.
+- I checked the functionality of the footnote button.
+Sure enough, when footnote textarea is filled and the submit button is clicked, a message appears confirming that the footnote was been submitted.

--Checked that as intended alert messages were prompted when user elects to log in and log out
+- Checked that as intended alert messages were prompted when user logs in and logs out.

 ## Responsiveness testing: